ronin1/fastapi-template/README.md

 To do this, you'll need the following installed:

-- Python v3.10+
+- Python v3.10+ - Containers are setup to use Python version v3.13
-- Python Pip module
+- Python Pip (package manager) module
-- Python Venv module
+- Python Venv (virtual environment) module
 - VisualStudio Code &
 - these recommended (but optional) extensions:
   - `Python` - by Microsoft